Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

 \subsection{Organization of the Paper}

 This paper is organized as follows.
-In section \ref{Off-Shell Bosonic String Amplitudes}, we discuss the formal construction of off-shell amplitudes in bosonic string theory.
-In section \ref{H Off-Shell b Amplitudes}, we describe the explicit construction of off-shell amplitudes in bosonic string theory using hyperbolic Riemann surfaces.
-In section \ref{Off-Shell Superstring Amplitudes}, we explain the general construction of off-shell amplitudes in superstring theory that are free from infrared and spurious divergences.
-In section \ref{HOff-Shell Superstring Amplitudes}, we describe an explicit construction of superstring amplitudes with off-shell external states in terms of hyperbolic Riemann surfaces and the Fenchel-Nielsen coordinates of the Teichm\"uller space.
-We end the main part of the paper in section \ref{future} by mentioning some interesting directions that require further study.
-In appendix \ref{hyperbolic}, we discuss basic facts about hyperbolic Riemann surfaces and their Teichm\"uller space.
-Appendix \ref{FGFNcoordinates} is devoted to the description of a systematic algorithm for expressing the generators of a Fuchsian group in terms of the Fenchel-Nielsen coordinates of the associated surface.
+In Section \ref{Off-Shell Bosonic String Amplitudes}, we discuss the formal construction of off-shell amplitudes in bosonic-string theory.
+In Section \ref{H Off-Shell b Amplitudes}, we describe the explicit construction of off-shell amplitudes in bosonic-string theory using hyperbolic surfaces.
+In Section \ref{Off-Shell Superstring Amplitudes}, we explain the general construction of off-shell superstring amplitudes that are free from infrared and spurious divergences.
+In Section \ref{HOff-Shell Superstring Amplitudes}, we describe an explicit construction of superstring amplitudes with off-shell external states in terms of hyperbolic surfaces.
+We end the main part of the paper in Section \ref{future} by mentioning some interesting directions that require further investigation.
+In Appendix \ref{hyperbolic}, we discuss basic facts about hyperbolic surfaces and their Teichm\"uller space.
+The Appendix \ref{FGFNcoordinates} is devoted to the description of a systematic algorithm for expressing the generators of a Fuchsian group in terms of the Fenchel-Nielsen coordinates of the associated surface.